juji-io/datalevin/doc/search.md

 query terms, then `n-1` terms, then `n-2`, and so on.
 Document ranking is performed within a tier, not cross tiers.

-The bitmap intersection algorithm follows the same process.
+The `:bitmap` algorithm follows the same process.
 However, instead of probing one pair of document-term at a time, it processes one pair of terms at a time by intersecting their inverted lists.
-However, we avoid the combination explosion problem by leveraging the same mathematical property that enables the candidate pruning algorithm above.
+However, we avoid the combination explosion problem by leveraging the same mathematical property that enables the `:prune` algorithm above.
 Basically, `t` means the number of required overlaps between query terms and a document.
 For first tier, set `t=n`, second tier, `t=n-1`, and so on.
 For each tier, all we need to do is to union *any* `n-t+1` inverted lists and then intersect the result with the intersection of the remaining inverted lists.

-This bitmap intersection algorithm is efficient for most cases, except for when there are very rare terms in the query, then the candidate pruning algorithm is more performant.
-This condition can be easily checked and the system chooses the algorithm accordingly.
+This `:bitmap `algorithm is efficient for most cases, except for when there are very rare terms in the query, then the `:prune` algorithm is more performant.
+This condition can be easily checked, and the system can choose the algorithm smartly, called `:smart` algorithm (default).

 The ranking and result preparation are implemented as Clojure transducers, and the results are wrapped in the `sequence` function, which performs the calculations